AndyYuen/kafka-sizing/README.md

 * Identify the MySQL pod, rsh into it and login to MySQL as root:
 ![Login to MySQL](images/pd-mysql.png "Login to MySQL")

-* Paste the SQL script to create the scehma
+* Paste the SQL script to create the schema
 ![Initialise schema](images/pd-mysql2.png "Initialise schema")

 ## ENJOY ;-) !!!